oasis-roles/ansible_collection_ocp/README.md

 ### GCP

-Create a new zone, "oasis.parentzone.example.com",
+Create a new zone, "oasis.parentzone.example.com", and also create NS records in the parent zone to delegate authority to the new zone.

 ```yaml
 - hosts: ocp_cloud_dns-servers